mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

 ## Features:
 - Fn+Home enters DFU mode for flashing (saves you from removing the space bar)
-- On macOS, F3 opens Mission Control and F4 opens Launchpad without needing to configure shortcuts in System Preferences
+- On macOS, F3 opens Mission Control and F4 opens Launchpad
-- RGB lighting turns off when the computer sleeps
 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options:
         - #define CAPS_LOCK_INDICATOR_COLOR [color] in config.h to set the backlight color used for the indicator when Caps Lock is enabled (default: red)